equalitie/dcomms-docker-compose/README.md

 [![asciicast](https://asciinema.org/a/9En7vMaopv2eWYf3T6W7saJh9.svg)](https://asciinema.org/a/9En7vMaopv2eWYf3T6W7saJh9)

+## DNS

+__Replace `server1.example.org` with your own domain in the examples below__

-Point the following A records to the docker worker you wish to use for deployment:
+Point the following A records to the server IP you wish to use for your deployment:
 ```
 matrix.server1.example.org -> IP of your server
 chat.server1.example.org -> IP of your server